freedomofpress/encryption-works/encryption_works.md

 Journalists' e-mail accounts are often the subject of attacks, but it's more common for hackers to try and trick Gmail into resetting the password rather than hacking Google itself.
 In any security system, the user is always the weakest link -- you can have all the PGP encryption in the world, but if your password's written on a post-it note on your desk, anyone with physical access to your office has access to your data.

-Let's look at another example: a metro journalist reporting on corruption in her city's police force.
-This is a story which will have sensitive documents to store, and sources to protect.
-These are the assets we're trying to protect, so that the corrupt officials in question aren't tipped off in advance about the story.

-The adversary in this case isn't the NSA, but the scenario shows why practicing good operational security protects you from numerous adversities.
+The adversary isn't the NSA, but the scenario shows why practicing good operational security protects you from numerous adversities.
 Snowden is the most famous recent example of a whistleblower, but journalists use inside sources who need protecting quite often.

+For more information on threat models, how they work and how to develop them, check out Jonathan Stray's excellent guide to [threat modeling](https://source.opennews.org/en-US/learning/security-journalists-part-two-threat-modeling/#threat-modeling).

 ### Strong Passphrases